 Also of interest is that Camp Hill has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Camp Hill is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Camp Hill.
-52.51% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.
+51.95% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

+Camp Hill is a somewhat ethnically-diverse borough.
 The people who call Camp Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camp Hill residents report their race to be White, followed by Asian.
-Important ancestries of people in Camp Hill include Irish, English, Italian, and Polish.
+Important ancestries of people in Camp Hill include German, Irish, English, Italian, and Polish.

 The most common language spoken in Camp Hill is English.
 Other important languages spoken here include Other Asian languages and Langs. of India.